ayeoyemami/Python-PingPong-Game/README.md

 - **Paddle Size:** Change the `shapesize` parameter for the paddles.
 - **Screen Dimensions:** Update the `setup(width, height)` function to alter the game window size.

-## Example Gameplay
-Add screenshots or GIFs of the gameplay to this section to showcase how the game looks.

 ## License
 This project is licensed under the MIT License.
 See the `LICENSE` file for more details.